testing-library/eslint-plugin-testing-library/CONTRIBUTING.md

 Additionally, you need to do a couple of extra things:

-- Run `npm run generate:rules-list` to include your rule in the "Supported Rules" table within the [README.md](./README.md)
+- Run `npm run gen:rules-doc` to include your rule in the "Supported Rules" table within the [README.md](./README.md)

 ### Custom rule creator